wtraylor/modular_megafauna_model/docs/design.md

 The cons of this design:
 - Strong coupling: The output module is highly dependent on the data structure of the output containers.
 - Rigidity of data containers: Ideally, the containers should be oblivious to the details of the data they hold.
-- Lack of modularity: A submodule of, e.g. \ref HerbivoreBase cannot easily deliver its own output variable.
+- Lack of modularity: A submodule of, e.g. \ref Fauna::HerbivoreBase cannot easily deliver its own output variable.
 - Cumbersome extensibility: New output variables need to be introduced in various places (see \ref sec_new_output).
 That is a violation of the [Open/Closed Principle](\ref sec_open_closed).
-- Any variable that is specific to a submodule or interface implementation (e.g. `bodyfat` is specific to \ref HerbivoreBase) will produce undefined values if that submodule is not active.
+- Any variable that is specific to a submodule or interface implementation (e.g. `bodyfat` is specific to \ref Fauna::HerbivoreBase) will produce undefined values if that submodule is not active.
 The user is then responsible to interpret them as invalid or disable their output.
 So far, there is no check of congruency between [parameters](\ref Fauna::Parameters)/[HFT settings](\ref Fauna::Hft) and the selection of output variables in the output module.